Depression

 4. The content of painful thoughts differs

 In grief, painful thoughts tend to be centered on the loss — preoccupation with the person who died, with regrets specific to the relationship, with missing the person.
 In depression, painful thoughts are more global and self-referential — pervasive worthlessness, hopelessness about all of life, and generalized self-criticism that isn’t connected to the loss.
+Grief Vs Depression responds well to focused clinical support.

 5. Self-esteem is usually preserved in grief

 Grieving people may feel guilty about specific things related to the loss (“I should have called more,” “I wasn’t with them when they died”), but their overall sense of self-worth typically remains intact.
 Depression, on the other hand, characteristically involves a pervasive sense of worthlessness, inadequacy, and the feeling that one is fundamentally flawed or bad.
+Grief Vs Depression can be addressed effectively in therapy.

 Can Grief Cause Depression?

 Yes.
 Grief is a significant risk factor for major depressive episodes.
-For some people, acute grief transitions into clinical depression — particularly when:
+For some people, acute grief transitions into clinical depression — particularly when: Grief Vs Depression doesn’t have to stay the same.

 • The loss is traumatic, sudden, or violent